mblais/fibery-script-management/README.md

 ## CACHING

-The result of every Fibery API call that returns part of the Workspace is stored in a local cache file or directory beginning with a period.
-These cached API results can be reused by the program instead of re-querying the Fibery API by specifying the `--cache` option.
-This can save time especially if you have many Spaces and DBs and automations to process.
+The result of every Fibery API query that returns part of the Workspace is stored in a local cache file or directory that begins with a period.
+These cached API results can be reused by the program instead of re-querying Fibery by specifying the \`--cache\` option.
+This can save time especially if you have many Spaces and DBs and automations.

 These cache files also serve as backups, since they contain the complete definitions of all automations pulled from Fibery (not just the actual scripts).

-Old cache files are not automatically deleted; Use the `purge` program command to trim them.
+Old cache files are not automatically deleted; Use the \`purge\` program command to trim them.

-When the `--cache` option is specified without any dates, the most recent cache files will be used.
-If you want the program to use different (earlier) cache files, specify a date range with the `--before` and `--after` options.
-A cache file's filename encodes its creation date+time, and this is used to find the most recent cache files within the date range specified by `--before` and `--after`.
+When the \`--cache\` option is specified without any dates, the most recent cache files will be used.
+If you want the program to use different (earlier) cache files, specify a date range with the \`--before\` and \`--after\` options.
+A cache file's filename encodes its creation date+time, and this is used to find the most recent cache files within the date range specified by \`--before\` and \`--after\`.
 When a date range is specified, the program will always use the most recent cache files found within that range.

 ## SCRIPT MACROS

-The program includes a simple macro feature to allow local script files to "include" other local files (think the C preprocessor).
-Macros are processed recursively, so they can include other macros.
+A simple macro feature allows your local script files to "include" other source files.
+Macros are expanded recursively, so they can include other macros.

-Within a script file, including another source file is accomplished by specifying its path in a single-line comment of the form:
+Within a script file, including the content of a different source file is accomplished by specifying its path in a single-line comment of the form:
     //+include <path>

-This directs the program to insert the file specified by `<path>` before the next line.
-Macro comments must start at the beginning of a line with no preceding whitespace.
+This directs the program to insert the file specified by <path> before the next line.
+The comment must start at the beginning of a line (no preceding whitespace).

-If the `<path>` begins with the "@" symbol, the "@" is replaced with the current FIBERY_DOMAIN directory path.
+If the <path> begins with the "@" symbol, the "@" is replaced with the current FIBERY_DOMAIN directory path.

-A relative path is interpreted as relative to the directory of the file currently being processed; that could be a macro file in the case of one macro file including another.
+A relative path is interpreted relative to the directory of the file currently being processed; that could be a macro file in the case of one macro file including another.

 Immediately after the inserted macro content the program will add a corresponding macro-end comment line of the form:
     //-include <path>

 When adding a macro-inclusion comment in a script file, you do not need to incude the corresponding macro-end comment line; the program will insert it.

-When a local script file is `pushed` to Fibery, each macro block within a source file (i.e. the lines between `//+include` and `//-include`, if present) is replaced with the current content of the referenced macro file.
+When a local script file is \`pushed\` to Fibery, each macro block within a source file (i.e. the lines between \`//+include\` and \`//-include\`, if present) is replaced with the current content of the referenced macro file.

-When pulling script files from Fibery, any macro content and comments will be left untouched, so after a `pull` operation your local script files will reflect what is actually on the server.
-But each time a local script file gets `pushed` back to your Fibery workspace, all its macro blocks will first be replaced by the current macro files' content.
+When pulling script files from Fibery, any macro content and comments will be left untouched, so after a \`pull\` operation your local script files will reflect what is actually on the server.
+But each time a local script file gets \`pushed\` back to your Fibery workspace, all its macro blocks will first be replaced by the current macro files' content.

 ## PROGRAM COMMANDS IN DETAIL

 ### fibscripts pull

 Download and save Fibery workspace Button and Rule Javascript actions.
-This will OVERWRITE existing local script files, so you make sure you've committed any local changes before doing a pull.
+This will OVERWRITE existing local script files, so make sure you've committed any local changes before doing a pull.

 Use the filter options to limit what Spaces/DBs/Buttons/Rules will be retrieved: